himanshuc3/blog/src/content/hello-world.md

 Above are greetings in seven different languages: Hindi, English, Japanese, Assamese, Thai, Arabic and Malay, in order from left to right.
 I welcome you aboard to my little crapping digital space (r.i.p the luxury of physical space 🇮🇳).

-> ℹ️ **Fun Fact.** These are all the languages I’ve spoken in or national language of the places I’ve travelled to.
+> **Fun Fact** &mdash; These are all the languages I’ve spoken in or national language of the places I’ve travelled to.

 No, This is not an article on [localization](https://developer.mozilla.org/en-US/docs/Glossary/Internationalization).
 And yes, I did google most of the translations.
 Now while the introductory article is usually kept a way of testing the waters, I am going to throw caution to the wind, virtue of the solid average content[^1] at display from the get go.